CHILD LABOUR PROHIBITION AND REGULATION ACT, 1986 BARE ACT UPDATED

-An Act to prohibit the engagement of children in certain employments and to regulate the conditions of work of children in certain other employments.
+An Act to prohibit the engagement of children in all occupations and to prohibit the engagement of adolescents in hazardous occupations and processes and the matters connected therewith or incidental thereto–

 1. Short title, extent and commencement.

-(1) This Act may be called the Child Labour (Prohibition and Regulation) Act, 1986.
+(1) This Act may be called the Child and Adolescent Labour (Prohibition and Regulation) Act, 1986.*

 (2) It extends to the whole of India.